KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 Basic requirements for the KYC process

-Organisations should collect basic personal information about each client, including full name, date of birth, residential address, contact details, and national insurance number or taxpayer identification number, where applicable.
-This data is necessary to create an initial client record.
+Collection of Basic Client Data Organisations must collect minimal personal data such as full name, date of birth, residential address, contact numbers, and national insurance or taxpayer identification number to create a basic record.

-Organisations should conduct a risk assessment of each customer, taking into account factors such as country of origin, sources of funding, type of transactions offered and volume of transactions.
-This helps to determine the level of detail to be applied in the KYC process for each customer.
+Risk Assessment Organisations should evaluate risk based on factors such as country of origin, sources of funds, type of account, and transaction volume to determine the level of detail needed for the KYC process.

 RUE customer support team